brianvanburken/playground/README.md

   - [bourbon](http://bourbon.io/): Bourbon provides useful SASS mixins for cross-browser compatibility.
   - [haml-rails](http://haml.info): HAML is a beautiful templating language.
 I prefer it over ERB.
   - (development environment) [better_errors](https://github.com/charliesome/better_errors): Replaces the default error page with more information for better debugging.
   - (development environment) [letter_opener](https://github.com/ryanb/letter_opener): Preview emails in the browser instead of sending.
-And no accidental sending emails in development ;-)
+And no accidental sending emails in development ;-).
   - (development environment) [rack-mini-profiler](https://github.com/SamSaffron/MiniProfiler/tree/master/Ruby): Displays the speed of the application in detail so possible bottlenecks can be filtered in early stage.
+  - (development environment) [quiet_assets](https://github.com/evrone/quiet_assets): Personally I hate the logging of asset pipeline in Rails and this gem takes care of that.
   - [rspec-rails](https://github.com/rspec/rspec-rails): Rspec is a testing tool for test-driven and behavior-driven development.
 It makes writing specs more enjoyable.
   - [guard-rspec](https://github.com/guard/guard-rspec): Guard for automatically launching your specs when files are modified.
   - (test environment) [capybara](https://github.com/jnicklas/capybara): I use Capybara to write integration tests and simulate user behavior.